 After her mom died she moved to the luxurious Langdon Hotel in London, where she held salons and lavish soirées with big-name guests.
 She treated her dogs like royalty and expected to be treated the same.
 She was then earning £3500 a year — about $117,000 in today's money.
 She worked in bed, writing with a goose-quill pen and violet ink on blue paper, surrounded by flowers and candles, in a bedroom hung with black curtains.
 She spent upwards of £200 per week on flowers.
 She collected art and did some of her own painting.
 She designed her own outfits, and often dressed up as characters from whatever she was currently working on.

 Unfortunately, she was not good at managing her finances, and when her books fell out of copyright she lost her main source of income.
 She continued to write, but ended her days in dire poverty in Viareggio, Italy.
-Most of the money she did have went to her one-woman dog rescue.
+Most of the money she did have went to her one-woman dog and horse rescue.
 She helped start the Italian Society for the Prevention of Cruelty to Animals.
 Marie Corelli visited her and wrote a heartrending essay about her dire state.
 Published in the Daily Mail, it pissed Ouida off considerably, but also helped to start a charitable fund to help her out.
 She is buried in Bagni di Lucca and her stone tomb has an effigy of her with a little dog at her feet.
 The Langdon Hotel has a rewards program named for her.
 A fountain for animals in her home town bears her name.